-In accordance with the provisions of the Articles of Association after initial public offering, the Board of Directors shall provide the distribution plan according to the following requirements: If there are profits after the final settlement of account of a year, the Company (i) after its losses have been offset and at the time of allocating surplus profits, may first set aside 10% of such profits as statutory reserve until the statutory reserve amounts to the authorized capital, (ii) may appropriate a portion of such profits as special reserve required by Applicable Public Company Rules or government authorities, and (iii) of the remaining profits, may appropriate 2% as bonuses to the Directors and additional not less than 5% of the remaining profits as employee bonus, which may be issued by stocks or options, warrants or other similar instruments, to employees of the Company and its subsidiaries.
-Thereafter, having considered the financial, business and operational factors, the Board may propose and specify the percentage of any remaining profits after the above (i) to (iii) plus accumulated retained earnings to be distributed as dividends by cash or by applying such sum in paying up in full unissued stocks for allotment and distribution credited as fully paid-up pro rata to the stockholders or any combination of both, or bonuses according to the Statute and Applicable Public Company Rules, among them, cash dividend shall not less than 10% of the total dividend declared.
+In accordance with the Article 113, the Board of Directors shall provide the distribution plan according to the following requirements: If there are profits after the final settlement of account of a year (the "Annual Profits"), the Company (i) after its losses have been offset and at the time of allocating surplus profits, may first set aside 10% of the Annual Profits as statutory reserve until the statutory reserve amounts to the authorized capital, and (ii) may appropriate a portion of the Annual Profits as special reserve required by Applicable Public Company Rules or government authorities.
+Thereafter, having considered the financial, business and operational factors, the Board may propose and specify no less than 10% of any remaining of Annual Profits after the above (i) to (ii) plus, at the Board's sole discretion, a certain percent of accumulated retained earnings to be distributed as dividends by cash or by applying such sum in paying up in full unissued Shares for allotment and distribution credited as fully paid-up pro rata to the Members or any combination of both, or bonuses according to the Statute and Applicable Public Company Rules, among them, cash dividend shall not less than 10% of the total Dividend declared.